Using Machine Learning to Test Causal Hypotheses in Conjoint Analysis: Details of the Simulation Setup

+Finally, since the left plot of Figure~\ref{fig:interaction} contains six interactions ($n_I = 6$), the $x$-axis is computed by $\frac{3 I^2}{3 I^2 + 0.06375}$, where $I$ takes the following values $(0, 0.025$, $0.05, 0.075, 0.1, 0.125)$.
 To calculate the statistical power of each test, we compute a $p$-value for each of 1,000 Monte Carlo data sets.
-For the CRT, we use the HierNet test statistic given in Equation~\eqref{eq:hiernet} and impose the constraints in Equation~\eqref{eq:constraints}, whereas we use the $t$-test based on the estimated regression coefficient of $X$ for the AMCE-based test.
-The AMCE-based analysis assumes the absence of profile-order effect.
-Therefore, as suggested by \cite{AMCE}, we run the linear regression by stacking all the left and right profiles resulting in $2n$ rows.
-More formally, we have the new response $Y^{\text{AMCE}} = [Y, 1-Y]$ regressed on $X^{\text{AMCE}} = [X^L, X^R]$, where $X^L = [X_1^L, X_2^L, \dots, X_n^L]$ and $X^R$ is defined similarly (note we have dropped the $j$ subscript since $J = 1$).
+For the CRT, we use the HierNet test statistic given in Equation~\eqref{eq:hiernet} and impose the constraints in Equation~\eqref{eq:constraints}, whereas we use the $t$-test based on the estimated regression coefficient of $\bX$ for the AMCE-based test.
+The AMCE-based analysis assumes no profile-order effect.
+Therefore, as suggested by \cite{AMCE}, we run the linear regression by stacking all the left and right profiles, resulting in $2n$ rows.
+More formally, we have the new response $\bY^{\text{AMCE}} = [\bY; \mathbf{1} - \bY]$ regressed on $\bX^{\text{AMCE}} = [\bX^L; \bX^R]$, where $\bX^L = [X_1^L; X_2^L; \dots; X_n^L]$ and $\bX^R$ is defined similarly (note we have dropped the $j$ subscript since $J = 1$).
 Finally, the standard errors are clustered by respondents as suggested by \citeauthor{AMCE}.
 Since $J = 1$ for our simulation, we cluster the standard errors on each evaluation task, i.e., each unique cluster consists of the left and right profile for each task.
 We then compute the power as the proportion of $p$-values that are less than $\alpha = 0.05$.

-\subsubsection{Heterogeneous Interaction Size}
+\subsection{Heterogeneous Interaction Size}

 As stated in Section~\ref{section:simulations}, we fix all interaction sizes to be equal for every simulation.
 Here, we examine if the simulation results presented in Figure~\ref{fig:interaction} change if there are heterogeneous interaction effects.